- About Us

 Yungong Theo Jong is a Contributor at the Nkafu Policy Institute.
 He is a development researcher with strong interest in Information Production and Management for development and humanitarian interventions and for strategic development communication activities.
 He holds a BSc in Geography from the University of Buea Cameroon, a Postgraduate Diploma in Geoinformation Production and Management from the Regional Center for Training in Aerospace Surveys in the Obafemi Awolowo University, Nigeria.
 He is currently a doctoral researcher in Developmental Studies in the Nelson Mandela Metropolitan University in Port Elizabeth, the Eastern Cape- South Africa where he also earned his Master’s degree in the same area of studies.

-Gaelle Dejo is an Executive Attachee at the Denis & Lenora Foretia Foundation.
-She joined the foundation from Elios Consulting where she performed a similar role.
-She holds a Masters in Business Administration from the United International Business School in Zurich, Switzerland where also obtained her Bachelor’s degree.
+Gaelle Dejo is a Research Assistant in Economic Policy at the Nkafu Policy Institute, Denis & Lenora Foretia Foundation.
+Her previous role at the Foundation was as an Executive Attachee.
+She joined the foundation from Elios Consulting where she served in a similar role.
+Gaelle holds a Masters in Business Administration from the United International Business School in Zurich, Switzerland where also obtained her Bachelor’s degree.

 Epoh Severin is a technical lead and graphic designer at the foundation.
 In this role he oversees the technical aspects of the foundation’s website, all print and electronic media activities.